-grime just wouldn’t be grime without clashing.
+“Grime just wouldn’t be grime without clashing.”

 First, forget the notion that heated competition in black music is a new idea: jazz musicians in Harlem took part in “cutting contests” to prove their chops against rival players as early as the 1920s.
-More famously, reggae and dancehall sound systems, from the ‘60s through today, have long engaged in heated duels for supremacy, competing in terms of loudness, selection and live verbal jousting—with the format even being appropriated by Red Bull for their branded Culture Clash series.
-In many ways, these dancehall clashes served as the foundation for grime’s own verbal competition, with just a bit of US battle rap (celebrated in the Hollywood film 8 Mile) thrown into the mix.
+More famously, reggae and dancehall soundsystems (from the 1960s to now) have long engaged in heated duels for supremacy—competing in terms of loudness, selection, and verbal jousting.
+This format has even been appropriated by Red Bull for their branded Culture Clash series.
+In many ways, these dancehall clashes served as the foundation for grime’s own verbal competition, with just a hint of US battle rap (celebrated in the movie 8 Mile) thrown into the mix.
 Unlike its predecessors, however, grime’s competitive spirit has proven resistant to being boxed into a single format.
 Perhaps because the scene came of age from 2000-2010, a time of rapid change in the music industry, the parameters for a clash have shifted every few years.

-Unfortunately, illegal radio stations turned out to be risky venues for clashing, given their illegal nature, with both Deja and Rinse eventually instituting temporary bans on ALL live emceeing, after a few, shall we say, unfortunate incidents.
-And I point out the conflict and confrontation that arose out of grime’s pirate radio clashes not to provide ammunition to grime’s detractors, but instead to show just how energetic, engaging and real clashes could be—and that fans absolutely loved them.
+Unfortunately, illegal radio stations turned out to be risky venues for clashing, given their illegal nature, with both Deja and Rinse eventually instituting temporary bans on live emceeing, after a few, shall we say, unfortunate incidents.
+And I point out the conflict that came from pirate radio clashes not to provide ammunition to grime’s detractors, but to show just how energetic, engaging and real clashes could be—and that fans absolutely loved them.
 As such, it’s unsurprising that as grime evolved from a youth-led subculture to an entrepreneurship-minded music scene, savvy emcees and DJs would look towards clashes to launch their own brands.

-As emcees began focusing their bars on studio tracks rather than live clashes circa 2006, then-Kiss FM DJ Logan Sama compiled the week’s best in his War Report segment—and later a best-of CD.
+As emcees began focusing their bars on studio cuts rather than live clashes circa 2006, then-Kiss FM DJ Logan Sama compiled the week’s best in his epic War Report segment—and later a best-of CD.
 Jammer, meanwhile, launched his extremely successful line of Lord Of The Mics DVDs, taking live clashing from radio studios to his basement.
 At this point, between radio bans, weekly retorts and DVD clashes, the scene became more than a bit saturated with clashes and that enthusiasm for the practice died down with the hype around grime as a whole.
 And yet, grime just wouldn’t be grime without clashing.

 In the mid-to-late 2000s, we saw Skepta and Wiley go at it; Dot Rotten vs Wiley; Dot vs P Money; and Trim vs the world.
 By 2010, sending had became a part of the art of grime.
 Even if there was no real-life beef to back it up, emcees used these sparring sessions as a chance to sharpen their own skills.

-I’ve always found clashes to be the moment where our favorite MCs stop caring about mainstream success and focus their attention on the TRUE essence.
+“I’ve always found clashes to be the moment where our favorite mic-men stop caring about mainstream success and focus their attention on the true essence.”